isomerpages/pmo-carbonmarketcoop/_about-carbon-trading/Climate action through carbon trading.md

 One of the main premises of Article 6 is that participating in carbon trading is beneficial for host countries.

-1. Carbon trading supports the implementation of emissions reduction and removal activities which are **additional**.
+1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Carbon trading supports the implementation of emissions reduction and removal activities which are **additional**.
 This means that these mitigation efforts otherwise would not have happened without the revenue generated from carbon trading.

-2. Carbon trading provides significant **green growth opportunities** in the private sector.
+2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Carbon trading provides significant **green growth opportunities** in the private sector.

-3. Carbon trading allows the advancement and realisation of climate ambitions aligned to Paris Agreement goal more **cost effectively.**
+3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Carbon trading allows the advancement and realisation of climate ambitions aligned to Paris Agreement goal more **cost effectively.**

 Implementing carbon credit projects provides co-benefits and advances sustainable development goals of the Host countries.
 For instance:

-Image credits: Unsplash – Andreas Gluckhorn, Eyyoel Kahseeh, Jeyakumaran Mayooresan.

-_Workers planting tree.
-Solar Panels.
-Singapore bus at night._
+img